-This seems to be a paradoxon: The Western tradition of clothing was always about moulding the body for communicating A constructed, extreme image of the body.
-The japanese tradition of apparel tries to hide the body, building a new cubic ONE.
+The Western (European) tradition of clothing intends to shape the body in order to communicate a constructed, extreme image of the body.
+The japanese tradition of apparel tries to hide the body, building a new cubic one.

-Regarding the history of womens dress one can see that there has always been an objectification of the body in both cultures.
-In japanese culture it was stigmatized as ugly While the western tradition sexualised it to an irresponsible, entertaining toy of men.
+The history of women's dress shows that there has always been an objectification of the body in both cultures.
+In japanese culture it was stigmatized as ugly while the western tradition sexualised it to an irresponsible, entertaining toy of men.

 Pictures: MArlene Haase